kelliulep/CS362-001-W2018/projects/ulepk/README.md

-My name is Ali Aburas
+My name is Kelli Ann Ulep
-My onid is aburasa
+My onid is ulepk